k-nearest-neighbor/m-school/src/app/post/ai-alignment-and-the-messiah-bias/page.md

 > I know AGI timelines are short because of knowledge only I or people like me have.
 Take my word for it.
 > If you do have advanced knowledge and estimate things differently, you just aren't understanding it as well as I am.

-A statement like this is actually reminiscent of some other material which deals with "**cosmic stakes**" &#8212; it resembles the statements of those who claim to provide a direct (but of course mysterious) connection to divine knowledge which is only comprehensible to believers.
+A statement like this is actually reminiscent of some other material which deals with "**cosmic stakes**" &#8212; it resembles those who claim to provide a direct (but of course mysterious) connection to divine knowledge which is only comprehensible to believers.
 Both make extraordinary claims, and both ultimately degrade to an appeal to authority when pressed.

 Another circular and frequently alluded to argument deals with the extremeness of the risk estimation itself: